Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 - ½ tsp acid blend

-- Wine Yeast, see note
+- 1 packet wine yeast, see note

 - Water, to fill

-- Optional ~ Campden Tablet and Potassium Sorbate for Stabilizing (I do not use these)
+- Optional ~ Campden Tablet and Potassium Sorbate for Stabilizing, I do not use these

 Instructions